jkstrawn/castleGame/README.md

 	* "visit the kingdom"? and do what?
 - Gray out / don't show other room tabs

+#### TODO

+###### Gameplay

+- Show resources (food, timber, gold)
+- Make awesome UI
+- Hire servant button

+###### ThreeJS

+- Shadows
+- Animate room snapping to position
+- Add glow to available-room-outline
+- Redo ground
+- Add grass sprites
+- Scroll camera up and down when hover over higher or lower rooms
+- BUG: Transparency on room looks weird
+- BUG: Light not showing up on floor or wall that is covered by tapestry or rug
+- BUG: Light casting to room above the selected room

+###### Models

+- Servant model
+- Animate servant model
+- More rooms...
+- Room furniture

+###### Other

+- Sound effects

 Credit for the wonderful skybox goes to http://reije081.home.xs4all.nl/skyboxes/